Friday, 7 September 2018

 Following on from this fortuitous encounter with the roe deer I created a book Journeys Through The Enchanting Light:

-I am fortunate to live within an hour walking distance from my place of work.
-This daily commute takes me through fields where foxes pounce over swaying wheat and where Canada geese convene after harvest.
-I trace the old pathways along stretches of farmland under tangled boughs collecting my thoughts, capturing these images on my phone.
-Often stopped in my tracks by thorns, a torn shirt sleeve.
-Occasionally catching sight of a fleeting roe deer.
+I am fortunate to live within an hour's walking distance from my workplace.
+This daily commute takes me through fields where foxes pounce over swaying wheat and Canada geese convene after the harvest.
+I trace old pathways along stretches of farmland, under tangled boughs, collecting my thoughts and capturing these scenes on my phone.
+I am often stopped in my tracks by thornsa torn shirt sleeveand occasionally catch sight of a fleeting roe deer.

-Sometimes I travel further afield to embrace the woods at Bookham Commons or the ruins of Walsingham Abbey.
-My spirit reaches there before my eyes do.
+Sometimes, I venture further afield to embrace the woods at Bookham Commons or the ruins of Walsingham Abbey.
+My spirit often reaches these places before my eyes do.

-In the new world uncontrolled industry permeates the air, while the old world remains under the spell of nature illuminated by the enchanting light.
+In the new world, uncontrolled industry permeates the air, while the old world remains under nature's spell, illuminated by the enchanting light.

 Cat of the Heavens